Monarchy of New Zealand: The Crown and the Defence Force

 The Crown sits at the pinnacle of the New Zealand Defence Force.
-The governor-general is commander-in-chief, and under the Defence Act 1990 is authorised to "raise and maintain armed forces", consisting of the Royal New Zealand Navy, New Zealand Army and Royal New Zealand Air Force.
+The governor-general is commander-in-chief and under the Defence Act 1990 is authorised to "raise and maintain armed forces", consisting of the New Zealand Army, Royal New Zealand Navy, and Royal New Zealand Air Force.
 The sovereign's position as head of the armed forces is reflected in New Zealand's naval vessels bearing the prefix His Majesty's New Zealand Ship (Her Majesty's New Zealand Ship in the reign of a female monarch), and in the requirement that all members of the armed forces swear their allegiance to the sovereign and his or her heirs and successors.
 The governor-general commissions officers to command the forces.

-Allegiance [by Defence Force personnel is to] the Sovereign, [however] loyalty [is] to the Government of the day ...
-The Defence Force and the disposition of those Forces are at the decision ... of Her Majesty's Ministers for the time being.
+Allegiance [by Defence Force personnel is to] the Sovereign, [however] loyalty [is] to the Government of the day...
+The Defence Force and the disposition of those Forces are at the decision... of Her Majesty's Ministers for the time being.